 The role of the accountant is changing, with technical skills needing to be supplemented by strong interpersonal relationships and the ability to influence clients.
-These soft skills are crucial in protecting the future value and authority of industries like accounting, where much of the work can be delivered by an algorithm, attendees at the World Congress of Accountants (WCOA) heard on the second day of the event.
+These soft skills are crucial in protecting the future value and authority of industries like accounting, where much of the work can be delivered by an algorithm, attendees at the World Congress of Accountants (WCOA) heard.

 By Shannon Cuthbert

 Managing relationships and effectively influencing clients who don’t act logically can be frustrating, particularly if accountants aren’t given the right tools and training.

 Bri Williams CPA, founder and principal of People Patterns and an expert in behavioural influence acknowledged this pain point in her conference presentation, The changing role of trusted advisor - Influencing small business client behaviour, before offering delegates her solution to the problem.

 “There are two flawed assumptions about how people behave.
 The first mistake is assuming that people actually do what they say they’ll do, and the second is assuming that people are rational.